 Founded in 1891, Dogs Trust (formerly the National Canine Defence League) is the largest dog welfare charity in the UK.
 Our mission is to bring about the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.
 Here's what we do in a nutshell

-We advise government on any matters concerning dog ownership.
+- We advise government on any matters concerning dog ownership and dog welfare.

 - We have established a charity in Ireland that runs a rehoming centre in Dublin.

 - We assist overseas animal welfare charities by training their staff in best practice.

 - Dogs Trust Dog School is established in 12 locations around the UK, offering affordable dog training classes in order to reduce the number of dogs given up for rehoming due to behavioural reasons.